yueyaog/GeneShift/README.md

 |      ...      |   ...  |   ...  |   ...  | ... |   ...  |
 | B_gene_n_rep3 |  7.889 |  13.206|  11.192| ... |  9.761 |

-where the first row is a header containing the time points and the first column is an index containing condition, geneID, and rep. Entries are seperated by comma.
+The first row is a header containing the time points, and the first column is an index containing condition, geneID, and rep. You can replace A and B with specific conditions' names.
+However, you can't change the replicate names.
+They have to be 'rep1', 'rep2', 'rep3'.
+Entries are separated by comma.
 Quantile normalization and log<sub>2</sub>(x+1) transformation need to applied before you input ```*_exp_rep.csv``` to GeneShift workflow.
-GeneShift contains a test gene expression matrix for testing purpose.
+GeneShift contains a test gene expression matrix for testing purposes.

 ## Execute the Workflow

 ### Running GeneShift Nextflow Pipeline
 Now, you can run GeneShift as a Nextflow pipeline.
 It is way easier than executing all the shell scripts one by one and 'babysitting' the submission processes for each task.
-Instead, you can execute the entire workflow with a single command.
+Instead, you can complete the entire workflow with a single command.
 The following command will run the example data ```Test_exp_rep.csv``` with K range from 5 to 40.
-This command is specific to PBS scheduler on Clemson palmetto cluster.
-It can generalize to any HPC system by adding few modifications in ```nextflow.config```.
-Although you don't need to run the python script directly, you may want to refer to the following documentation to familiarize yourself with the details of GeneShift workflow.
+This command is specific to the PBS scheduler on the Clemson palmetto cluster.
+It can generalize to any HPC system by adding a few modifications in ```nextflow.config```.
+Although you don't need to run the python script directly, you may want to refer to the following documentation to familiarize yourself with the details of the GeneShift workflow.

 ```
-nextflow run main.nf -profile palmetto  --gem_file Test_exp_rep.csv --data_prefix Test --Kmin 5 --Kmax 40
+nextflow run main.nf -profile palmetto  --gem_file Test_exp_rep.csv --data_prefix Test --Kmin 5 --Kmax 40  --StepSize 5
 ```

+NOTE: Kmax will not included in the final range list because of Groovy syntax.
+If your Kmin = 5, Kmax = 20, StepSize =5, your k range list will be [5,10,15]

 ### Running GeneShift Python Script Directly